Flomeni/request-o-bot/README.md

     * Messangers - To be done

 ## Setup
+  0) npm install pm2 -g
   1) npm i
-  2) Follow the examples and setup your personal request environment
+  2) Follow the examples, setup your personal request environment and create your own entry file, e.g. app.js
+  3) run it using command: $ pm2 start app.js

 ## Configurations
 To run the bot, one MUST provide envirenment variables that feed services: